 Name and background

-The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education follows the recommendations of the Bell review for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.
+The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education followed the recommendations of the Bell Review for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.

-The new name follows consultation between the three agency boards and reflects Advance HE’s mission to champion the continuous enhancement of teaching and learning, equality and diversity, and leadership and governance in higher education, both within the UK and globally.
+The name ‘Advance HE’ followed consultation between the three agency boards and reflects Advance HE’s mission to champion the continuous enhancement of teaching and learning, equality and diversity, and leadership and governance in higher education, both within the UK and globally.

 Advance HE is ‘of and for the sector’, with a board that is representative of the broad cross-section of organisations engaged with Advance HE, including representatives from UUK and GuildHE who originally formed the respective agencies and have supported the merger from the outset.

 Alison Johns is the chief executive of Advance HE.
 She was previously the chief executive of the Leadership Foundation.

 Advance HE’s Chief Executives Group has been appointed.
 More details can be found here.

 The board currently consists of nine members, including Nigel Carrington, who is chair of the board.
 One board member was nominated by each of the three legacy agency boards.
 UUK and GuildHE nominated a board member each.
 An open recruitment process was then undertaken, from which four more members were recruited.
 A further recruitment process is currently underway to ensure the board has the right collective skills and experience.